isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 filter values reflect the number of samples that have that attribute based on all other filters that have been selected.

+Individual selections in a filter are "ORed" together, meaning if any of the selected conditions are met they will be in the filter.
 Filters are "ANDed" together, meaning that selecting two filters means that the participants and samples are created based on both filters being executed.
 There may be cases where you have 0 participants and samples, because the combination of filters you have chosen are ALL not present (AND function).

 Cohort Filters
 --------------
 The panel on the left of the screen, with two tabs called "DONOR" and "DATA TYPE" allow you to apply filters to the cohorts your are creating.
 Below are the details of each tab.
-The Donor panel filter count is interactive in real time annd reflects the count for which filters have samples associated with filters already slected.

 Donor Tab
 ^^^^^^^^^